frictionlessdata/website-old/guides/point-location-data.md

 ---

 ## Introduction
+Some key concepts:

 * A [Table Schema](http://specs.frictionlessdata.io/table-schema/) describes tabular data.
 * Tabular data is often provided in a [CSV - Comma Separated Values][csv] file.
 * Tabular data may include data about locations.
 * Locations can be represented by points, lines, polygons and more complex geometry.
 * Points are often represented by a longitude, latitude coordinate pair.
 There is much debate on [which value should go first](https://macwright.org/2015/03/23/geojson-second-bite.html#position) and [tools have their own preferences](https://macwright.org/lonlat/).
-* To keep things simple, you should use [Digital degrees](https://en.wikipedia.org/wiki/Decimal_degrees) `-27.1944, 151.32660`, not [degrees, minutes, seconds](https://en.wikipedia.org/wiki/Latitude#Preliminaries) or `27.1944° S, 151.2660° E`
+* To keep things simple, you should use [digital degrees](https://en.wikipedia.org/wiki/Decimal_degrees) `-27.1944, 151.32660`, not [degrees, minutes, seconds](https://en.wikipedia.org/wiki/Latitude#Preliminaries) or Northing and Eastings `27.1944° S, 151.2660° E`.
+Explicitly stating the [axis-order](https://www.w3.org/TR/sdw-bp/#bp-crs) of coordinates is important so the data is located in the correct position.
 * Representing locations other than points in a CSV can be complicated as the shape is represented by many coordinate pairs that combine to make the shape (think joining the dots).
-* A coordinate pair may be inadequate to accurately show a location on a map.
-You may also need a [spatial reference system](https://en.wikipedia.org/wiki/Spatial_reference_system) and a date.
+* A coordinate pair is inadequate to accurately show a location on a map.
+You also need a [coordinate reference system](https://en.wikipedia.org/wiki/Spatial_reference_system) and a date.
-* A spatial reference system describes the [datum](https://en.wikipedia.org/wiki/Datum_(geodesy)), [geoid](https://en.wikipedia.org/wiki/Geoid), [coordinate system](https://en.wikipedia.org/wiki/Coordinate_system), and [map projection](https://en.wikipedia.org/wiki/Map_projection) of the location data.
+* A coordinate reference system describes the [datum](https://en.wikipedia.org/wiki/Datum_(geodesy), [geoid](https://en.wikipedia.org/wiki/Geoid), [coordinate system](https://en.wikipedia.org/wiki/Coordinate_system), and [map projection](https://en.wikipedia.org/wiki/Map_projection) of the location data.
 * Dates detailing when the location was recorded are also important because things change over time, e.g. the shape of an [electoral boundary](http://boundaries.ecq.qld.gov.au/have-your-say/the-final-determination), or the [location of a continent](http://www.icsm.gov.au/gda2020/index.html).

-The key information that must be provided to describe a location is:
+The key information that must be provided to describe a point location is:

-* geometry
+* coordinate pair and their axis-order
-* spatial reference system
+* coordinate reference system
 * date

-Assumptions are often made about [spatial reference systems](http://doc.arcgis.com/en/arcgis-online/create-maps/choose-global-local-scene.htm) and [dates](http://doc.arcgis.com/en/arcgis-online/reference/csv-gpx.htm), e.g.
+Assumptions are often made about coordinate reference systems and dates, e.g.

-* The spatial reference system may be assumed to be the World Geodetic System 1984 ([WGS84](http://www.ga.gov.au/scientific-topics/positioning-navigation/geodesy/geodetic-datums/other/wgs84)), which is currently used for the Global Positioning System (GPS) satellite navigation system.
-This spatial reference system used by the majority of interactive maps on the web.
+* The coordinate reference system may be assumed to be the World Geodetic System 1984 ([WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System)), which is currently used for the Global Positioning System (GPS) satellite navigation system.
+This coordinate reference system used by the majority of interactive maps on the web.
 * The date is often assumed to be today.

 ## Point data